 Advantages of Neural Network

-This network has the potential for high fault tolerance and is capable of debugging or diagnosing a network on its own.
+This neural network has the potential for high fault tolerance and can debug or diagnose a network on its own.
 ANN can go through thousands of log files from a company and sort them out.
-It is presently a tedious task done by administrators.
+It is currently a tedious task done by administrators, but it will save a significant amount of time, energy, and resources if it can be automated.

 Nonlinear systems can find shortcuts to reach computationally expensive solutions.
-We see this in banking where they have an Excel spreadsheet, and then they start building codes around that sheet.
-In over 20 years, they might create a repertoire of all these functions, and the neural network comes up with the same answers done in days, weeks, or even a month for a large bank.
+We see this in the banking industry, for example, where they work on a particular Excel spreadsheet, and as time goes by, start building codes around it.
+In over 20 years, they might create a repertoire of all these functions, and the neural network rapidly comes up with the same answers otherwise done in days, weeks, or even a month, when done by a large bank.

 Applications of Neural Network